wso2/docs-open-banking/en/docs/install-and-setup/setting-up-servers.md

     ./merge.sh
     ```

+4. If you are using **WSO2 Identity Server 6.0.0**, add below configuration to enable the application role validation:
+    ```toml
+    [application_mgt]
+    enable_role_validation = true
+    ```

-4. Extract the `wso2is-extensions` zip file of the relevant API Manager version.
+5. Extract the `wso2is-extensions` zip file of the relevant API Manager version.

-5. Copy the following files to the Identity Server as follows:
+6. Copy the following files to the Identity Server as follows:

      1. Open the `<IS_EXTENSION>/dropins` folder.
      2. Copy the following JAR files to the `<IS_HOME>/repository/components/dropins` folder.